 -

-transgenerational trauma • BDSM/king-affirming • LGBTQIA+ affirming care • alternative relationships • sex work community • neurodiversity • chronic illness • young adults and college students
+transgenerational trauma • BDSM/kink-affirming • LGBTQIA+ affirming care • alternative relationships • sex work community • neurodiversity • chronic illness • young adults and college students

 -